-Arrive in Memphis and make your way to the famous Peabody Hotel.
-Known as the “South’s Grand Hotel,” the Peabody is legendary for its charm, elegance, gracious hospitality and rich history.
+Arrive in Memphis and make your way to The Peabody Memphis, which is known as the “South’s Grand Hotel”.
+The Peabody opened in 1869, is listed on the National Register of Historic Places and is world-famous for its five resident ducks, who march daily through the lobby.
+Legendary for its charm, elegance, gracious hospitality and rich history, the hotel is located just 2 blocks from the famous Beale Street.
 Meet your tour leader and fellow travelers at our group meeting in the lobby, and walk to our optional group dinner at a delicious restaurant.
 Memphis is famous for its BBQ and tonight we will experience some of the best on Beale Street!

 After breakfast, catch our bus for a tour of Graceland.
 Step inside Graceland Mansion and follow the same steps as Elvis himself, on a multimedia tour with stories by Elvis and Lisa Marie See where Elvis lived, relaxed and spent time with friends and family.
 Our experience includes an audio-guided tour of Graceland plus self-guided tours of the Elvis Car Museum, Elvis’ custom jets, the new Elvis: Live from Vegas and Elvis’ Hawaii exhibits and much more!
 Before we leave, we will have lunch in one of Elvis’ favorite restaurants.

 Then, we will go to Sun Studio and take a guided tour through the birthplace of Rock and Roll.
 Experience outtakes from recording sessions, touch Elvis’ first microphone and hear the real story of the studio that launched the careers of not only Elvis Presley, but Johnny Cash, Jerry Lee Lewis, Carl Perkins, B.B.
 King, Roy Orbison, Charlie Rich and many others.